 Costs To Close:

-There are a number of costs in addition to the purchase price and you should check your budget and close the deal on that basis.
+There are several costs in addition to the purchase price and you should check your budget and close the deal on that basis.

 Prioritize Wants And Needs: